Simspace/react-joyride/README.md

 Also you can style `button`, `skip`, `back` and `close` individually using standard style options.
 And `beacon` inner and outer colors.

+Set `callbacks` to trigger function calls after the step finishes.

 Example: